hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>Be as fair as possible with the order of authors, respecting the quality of their intellectual contributions, their overall time, and other properties discussed above.</li>
 </ul>
 Generally, if we are using peoples' data we should involve them intellectually, or alternately talk to them first and ask if it's ok to use the data in a limited way while excluding them as authors.</li>
-<li>To oversee and take resonsibility for all core operations including (1) wet lab maintenance, (2) ordering, (3) server administration, (4) serivce for collaborators, (5) Logistics etc. It is our resonsibility to divide this work fairly and at the minimal load possible.
+<li>To oversee and take resonsibility for all core operations including (1) wet lab maintenance, (2) ordering and finances, (3) server administration, (4) serivce for collaborators, (5) logistics etc. It is our resonsibility to divide this work fairly and at the minimal load possible.
 It is also our responsibility to seek funds to obtain technical assistants to lighten this load from graduate students, whenever possible.</li>
 </ul>

 <h2><span style="color: #0000ff;"><span class="c6 c11">Your responsiblities